Sócrates

-Socrates played for Brazil for seven years, scoring 22 goals and representing the nation in two World Cups.
-He captained the team in the 1982 FIFA World Cup; playing in midfield alongside Zico, Falcão, Toninho Cerezo and Éder, considered one of the greatest Brazil national teams ever.
+Sócrates played for Brazil for seven years, scoring 22 goals and representing the nation in two World Cups.
+He captained Brazil at the 1982 FIFA World Cup; playing in midfield alongside Zico, Falcão and Toninho Cerezo as part of one of the most celebrated teams in the country's history.
 He also appeared in the 1979 and 1983 Copa América.
 At club level, Sócrates played for Botafogo-SP before joining Corinthians in 1978.
 Representing Botafogo, Sócrates was the highest goalscorer in the 1976 Campeonato Paulista da Divisão Especial de Futebol Profissional.
-He moved to Italy to play for Fiorentina, returning to Brazil in 1985 to end his career.
-His younger brother Raí played in the same position as him and was a member of the Brazilian team that won the World Cup in 1994.
+He moved to Italy to play for Fiorentina and participated in Serie A and European Cup, returning to Brazil in 1985 to end his career.
+His youngest brother Raí was also a professional footballer and part of the Brazilian team that won the World Cup in 1994.
 Raí is best known for his tenures at São Paulo and Paris Saint-Germain.

 Playing career

 Club career

 Sócrates was born in Belém do Pará.
 He began playing football professionally in 1974 for Botafogo-SP in Ribeirão Preto, but spent the majority of his career (1978 to 1984) with Corinthians, scoring 41 goals in 59 Brazilian Série A games, and 172 goals in 297 matches in total.

 In 1984–85, aged 30, Sócrates had his first experience abroad, playing in Italian Serie A with Fiorentina.
 He returned to his country after that sole season, representing Flamengo, Santos and former club Botafogo-SP, and retiring in 1989.
 During his period in Flamengo, he played 20 games, scoring 5 goals and won Campeonato Carioca: 1986.
 In 2004, more than a decade after retiring, 50-year-old Sócrates agreed to a one-month player-coaching deal with Garforth Town of the Northern Counties East Football League in England.
 He made his only appearance for the club on 20 November, against Tadcaster Albion, coming on as a substitute twelve minutes from time.